chuavctr/portfolio/README.md

 ## COVID Information Bot
-COVID Information Bot for Twitter (Final Year Project) This bot is created with the intention of providing users more information on a statement, allowing them to make their own judgements based on information aside from the statement.
+COVID Information Bot for Twitter (Final Year Project).
+This bot is created with the intention of providing users more information on a statement, allowing them to make their own judgements based on information aside from the statement.